drsm79/oscal-view/docs/terms.md

   ]
 }
 ```
-- **Security Objective: Confidentiality**: A target-level of confidentiality for the system, based on the sensitivity of information within the system.
+- <a id='ssp-security_objective:_confidentiality'>**Security Objective: Confidentiality**</a>: A target-level of confidentiality for the system, based on the sensitivity of information within the system.
 ```json
 {
   "title": "Security Objective: Confidentiality",